tanshanshan/kubernetes.github.io/content/en/docs/tasks/administer-cluster/declare-network-policy.md

 ## Create an `nginx` deployment and expose it via a service

-To see how Kubernetes network policy works, start off by creating an `nginx` deployment and exposing it via a service.
+To see how Kubernetes networks policy works, start off by creating an `nginx` deployment and exposing it via a service.

 ```console
 $ kubectl run nginx --image=nginx --replicas=2